Eric-Wiegman/DeckOfCards/README.md

 ```
 - In all other cases, the cards are drawn from the deck and listed (similar to the output seen above when a non-numeric value was given at the prompt.)

+## Issues

+- You will notice that one of the TestNG tests may fail, but I have not changed the code to "work around" the potential issue that it has recovered.
+Specifically, the assumption was that the main image file (such as "3S.png") had the same name as the code ("3S") for this example of 3 of Spades.
+However, when testing the testcase runs, it was discovered that for the Ace of Diamonds, the code was the expected "AD" yet the file name was "aceDiamonds.png" --
+While this may not finding a software bug, it is certainly pointing out a glaring inconsistency.

 ## License